 17. The Belly Bandit.
 Think of this kinda like a bra for your belly.
 Beyond the cosmetic aspects, it’s super helpful for your back and hips, since it gives your belly a wider support base.
 It streamlines your figure without compressing like a corset, and helps you keep and get back your pre-pregnancy figure faster and easier.
 It’s used by celebs galore, from Jessica Alba, Kourtney Kardashian and more.

 18. A Good Facial Regimen.
 You will likely discover that during pregnancy you revisit your teen years, and not in a good way: zits, oily skin, etc. It’s the hormones, baby.
 However, much to your chagrin, you realize that products with salicylic acid (in almost all anti-acne washes) is a no-no, as are retinoids and other skin-clearing products.
-So, invest in a gentle oil-balancing cleanser, toner and moisturizer, preferably organic ones, such as those made by mychelle.com.
+So, invest in a gentle oil-balancing cleanser, toner and moisturizer, preferably organic ones.
 Drink lots of water, too.

 19. Foot support.
 No, this isn’t the same as comfy footwear.
 Many women need some extra support while pregnant, which is where inserts come in.
-These are awesome, you’ll be amazed at what a difference using them makes to your feet, ankles, knees, back and shoulders.
-Plus, get hubby to give you a footrub.
+You’ll be amazed at what a difference using them makes to your feet, ankles, knees, back and shoulders.
+Plus, get hubby to give you a foot rub.
 Then fall asleep so he can’t blackmail you for anything in return (wink).

 20. Pregnancy Multivitamin.
 Your doctor or midwife will likely recommend one, but you have to listen to your body.
 Some women are nauseated by the high concentrations of iron (which also make your poop hard and worsen constipation) or are sensitive to other ingredients.
 So, check around and clear other possibilities with them, such as Flintstones Chewables (seriously) or other non-pregnancy-specific pills.
 Make sure you’re getting enough folic acid, calcium and iron.